random-logic/ironclad-design/CASE_ANALYSIS.md

 | 5 | 0.3687 | 0.1844             | 5.4216        |
 | 6 | 0.3651 | 0.1818             | 5.4998        |

-Table 3-5 shows that $k=2$ has the best accuracy without sacrificing speed.
+Table 3-5 shows that $k=2$ has the best accuracy while maintaining similar speed (within one millisecond).

 ### CASIA-WebFace and LSH
 **Table 3-6.** Comparison of performance on different k values using CASIA-WebFace and LSH Index.